Spirochetes

 Pathogenic Clostridia Morphology:

 • Cl.
-Tetani is gram-positive, slender bacilli.
+Tetani is a gram-positive, slender bacilli.

 • Size – 4 – 8 pm x 0.5 pm.

-• It is non-capsulated.
+• Pathogenic Clostridia is non-capsulated.

-Pathogenic Clostridia Cultural characteristics:
+Pathogenic Clostridia Cultural Characteristics:

 • Cl.
 Tetani is strictly an anaerobe.